cwru-xlab/sharetrace-akka/README.md

 # akka
-An implemention of the ShareTrace algorithm using Akka Actors
+An implementation of the ShareTrace algorithm using Akka Actors